bsampietro/weirdy/README.md

 # Weirdy

-Weirdy is an exception tracker and notification system for Ruby on Rails apps.
-Allows you to manage your application exceptions by the application itself.
-Provides a panel and an emal notification system.
+Weirdy is an exception tracker and notification system gem for Ruby on Rails apps.
+Manages your application exceptions by the application itself.
+Provides a panel to check raised exceptions, and send emails or run custom code on newly raised ones, similar to: exceptional, airbrake, etc.
+But runs (as a Rails engine) inside your application, and need minimal configuration to make it work.

 ## Installation:
 (Importing directly from GitHub while testing for a solid release)